vc3-project/vc3-website-python/README.md

 # VC3 Website in Python/Flask Framework
-Virtual Clusters project website using the Globus [platform](https://www.globus.org/platform).
+Virtual Clusters for Community Computing project website using the Globus [platform](https://www.globus.org/platform).

 ## Overview
-This repository contains two separate server applications from the Globus platform for the VC3 project.
+This repository contains the server application for the VC3 project.
+To launch the application, run:

+    python run_python.py

+This should initiate the CherryPy server, which sits on top of a Flask micro-framework application.
+From here, Flask will properly render any requests for templates and Flatpages.

 ## Adding/Updating News Articles
 For ease of navigation and organization, new .md files should follow the naming convention: